OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/build.md

 ### 1.2 Install Docker build environment

-To build Docker build environment please refer to the official manual: [Docker installation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+To install Docker environment please refer to the official Docker Engine on Ubuntu installation manual's [Install using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) section.

 > **Note:** Do not skip `docker-buildx-plugin` installation, otherwise the `build.sh` script may not run properly.

 ### 1.3 Setup proxy

 Depending on the network environment it could be required to set up the proxy.
-In that case please refer to the official Docker proxy setup manual: [Configure Docker to use a proxy server](https://docs.docker.com/network/proxy/)
+In that case please refer to [Configure the Docker client](https://docs.docker.com/network/proxy/#configure-the-docker-client) section of _Configure Docker to use a proxy server_ guide.

 ### 1.4 Install Flex GPU driver

-To install Flex GPU dirver follow the instruction: [Ubuntu Install Steps](https://dgpu-docs.intel.com/driver/installation.html#ubuntu-install-steps)
+To install Flex GPU driver follow the [1.4.3.
+Ubuntu Install Steps](https://dgpu-docs.intel.com/driver/installation.html#ubuntu-install-steps) part of the Installation guide for Intel® Data Center GPUs.

 > **Note:** If prompted with `Unable to locate package`, please ensure repository key `intel-graphics.key` is properly dearmored and installed as `/usr/share/keyrings/intel-graphics.gpg`.